FloppidyDingo/FloppidyDingo-s-Monkey-Shades/README.md

 # FloppidyDingo's Monkey Shades
 A shader pack for the JMonkey Engine.
-So far only contains a pack for Anime shading.
+So far only contains a pack for Cel shading.
 Packs to come: Monochrome and Camera Static.